Making the shift to CPI’s 3rd Edition Training

 Creating 3rd Edition began in early 2021 with those starting points.
 Over the next few months:

-The next step as Jeff shared was, “We compiled all of that to help guide us with what should be in the next edition.
-We also had a lot of researchers who helped us look at the most up-to-date best practices.”
+The next step as Jeff Schill, VP of Training shared was, “We compiled all of that to help guide us with what should be in the next edition.
+We also had a lot of researchers who helped us look at the most up-to-date best practice.”

 The necessary updates became clear as information was compiled, and customer input was reviewed.
 In 3rd Edition CPI needed to: